Export SharePoint Page to PDF

 convert html to pdf

-• this url / html: This is the fully qualified URL to convert.
-In this example, we will convert the List Item.
-Navigate to the View Item URL for the list item, and copy the URL up to and including '?ID=''.
-This will result in something like https://acme.sharepoint.com/sites/somesite/Lists/some_list/DispForm.aspx?ID=.
+• this url / html — This is the fully qualified URL to convert.
+In this example, you’ll convert the list Item.
+Navigate to the View Item URL for the list item, and copy the URL up to and including ?ID=.
+This will result in something like https://acme.sharepoint.com/sites/somesite/Lists/some_list/DispForm.aspx?ID=`.
 Select this URL, click the three dots (...) button, and paste the address.
-Place the cursor at the end of the URL and click Add or Change Lookup button.
-From the Field from source option, select ID to automatically insert the ID of the item that is being converted.
+Place the cursor at the end of the URL and click Add or Change Lookup.
+From the Field from source option, select ID to automatically insert the ID of the item being converted.

-• this file: Specify the location to write the PDF file to, e.g. Shared Documents/item.pdf.
-Naturally, you can make the file name unique by inserting the ID in the same way as described in the previous step.
-For details about specifying output paths, see this blog post.
+• this file — Specify the location to write the PDF file to, e.g. Shared Documents/item.pdf.
+You can make the file name unique by inserting the ID in the same way as described in the previous step.
+For details about specifying output paths, refer to this blog post.

-• Credentials: In order to convert SharePoint Online web pages - not files, this applies to URLs only - the HTML Converter needs to authenticate during conversion.
+• Credentials — To convert SharePoint Online web pages — not files, as this applies to URLs only — the HTML Converter needs to authenticate during conversion.
 Specify credentials, or leave them empty to use the default credentials configured centrally.
-If one or more aliases have been configured then they can be used by specifying the alias name between curly braces in the user name field (e.g. {SomeAliasName}).
+If one or more aliases have been configured, then they can be used by specifying the alias name between curly braces in the username field (e.g. {SomeAliasName}).
 The password field can be left empty in this case.

 7. Finish the workflow, publish it, and start it on a list item of your choice.
-After a few seconds, you will find a PDF rendition in the output folder.
+After a few seconds, you’ll find a PDF in the output folder.

-Export SharePoint page to PDF with Power Automate & Logic Apps
+Exporting a SharePoint Page to PDF with Power Automate and Logic Apps

-3. Insert a Create File action to write the converted file back to SharePoint Online (or Dropbox, OneDrive, or Google Drive, or send the PDF via email).
+3. Insert a Create file action to write the converted file back to SharePoint Online — or Dropbox, OneDrive, or Google Drive.
+Alternatively, you can send the PDF via email.

 publish the workflow